 Q: Can new postdocs still be hired?

 A: Despite the university hiring freeze, new postdocs may be hired using external funding (details from the UMOR).
-Note: All new appointments must go through the new hiring approval process.
+Note: MSA approval is not needed for new appointments on external funds.
+Check with your HR business partner for new appointments that must go through the new hiring approval process.)

 Q: I’m an international scholar and have questions about how COVID policies may impact my visa status.